Purchasing property for the first time can be confusing. I can help. E-mail me at kristine@nantahalaproperties.com .

 • Terms of sale and any seller-assisted financing

-Closing on the house takes place when all of the procedures of the escrow are done.
+You're ready to close when every step is done in escrow process.
 All expenses like title insurance, inspections and real estate commissions are paid.
-You'll then obtain the title to the house and the title insurance gets issued as noted in the escrow instructions.
+Title to the property is then transferred to you as new homeowner and correct title insurance is issued as noted in the escrow policy.

 The Escrow Holder Will:

-• Comply with lender's requirements as noted in the escrow agreement
+• Comply with lender's requirements as outlined in the escrow agreement

 The Escrow Holder Will Not: